 Sam, 32, has never been in a crash before.
 But then he has one bad day on the road, causing a crash while passing a vehicle too quickly.
 Sam and the two people in the other car, Shareen and Raj, all suffer injuries, and there is damage to both vehicles.

 Shareen and Raj have their medical and rehabilitation expenses covered by their Enhanced Care benefits, as well as their wage loss while they’re off work for a month.
-Shareen and Raj don’t have to wait months for a court decision or settlement to compensate them for lost income, as in the current system when they likely would have chosen to take legal action.
+Shareen and Raj don’t have to wait months for a court decision or settlement to compensate them for lost income, as in the old system when they likely would have chosen to take legal action.

 Because Sam is responsible for the crash, it will show on his driving record and his premiums will go up.
 However, anyone can have a bad day on the road and under Enhanced Care he doesn’t need to worry about being sued for that mistake, or running out of the medical and recovery benefits he needs to deal with his injuries.
 He'll receive all of the care and treatments he needs to get better, plus wage-loss payments for as long as he can’t work.

 What if I have a serious or life-altering injury and need long-term care?

 Sometimes care is needed for a lifetime after a crash.
 Enhanced Care makes sure the most seriously injured people get the care and support they need for as long as they need it.